 WaterTectonics designs and manufactures water treatment solutions for clients in oil & gas, mining, industrial, and construction applications.
-The company specializes in innovative electrocoagulation and electrochemical technologies and integration within larger solutions.
+The company specializes in advanced treatment technologies including electrocoagulation, chemical treatment, pH adjustment, ultrafiltration, dissolved air flotation, and reverse osmosis.
 A comprehensive suite of services includes treatability research, industrial design, and project delivery field services.

 Client First.
 We put clients first.
-We listen to their needs and make responsible decisions.
-We foster long-term relationships built on communication and trust.
-We honor our commitments and continually search for new ways to add value.
+We listen to their needs and make responsible decisions to ensure their success.
+We foster long-term relationships built on communication, reliability and trust.
+We honor our commitments, continually search for new ways to add value and exceed expectations.

 Ideation.
-We encourage a culture of creativity that fuels new ideas and innovations.
-We create work environments that allow for organic thinking and inter-departmental communication.
-We value the creative efforts of our employees and translate them into value for our clients.
+We encourage a culture of creativity that fuels new ideas and innovations of our technologies, products and solutions.
+We create work environments that embrace diversity and inclusion, encourage organic thinking and collaborative communication.
+We value the creative efforts, pioneering approach and determination of our employees that translates into a competitive edge for our clients.

 Resourcefulness.
 We promote a discipline of resourcefulness at all levels of our company.
 We believe that resourceful teams add value by approaching problems with practical and actionable ideas.
 This resourcefulness creates efficiency and value which improves the client experience.